fathzer-games/chesslib-uci-engine/README.md

 This depth is 1 by default (to limit Github's resources consumption - Every push trigger a mvn test action).
 In order to perform better test, you can set the **perftDepth** system property to a higher value.

 ### TODO
-- The detection of invalid UNSAFE move does not work.
+- The detection of invalid UNSAFE move does not work (An [issue](https://github.com/bhlangonijr/chesslib/issues/114) is opened in Chesslib project about this problem).